Made In The USA

 As the first waterfowl biologist hired by the Illinois Natural History Survey, Bellrose was interested in studying ducks.
 When Smith found out, he offered to show the college-fresh kid the many natural wood duck cavities around the lake.

 Since that April day in central Illinois, Frank Bellrose has never stopped studying the wood duck.
 Over his celebrated 50 year career, Bellrose has studied the species Aix sponsa more thoroughly than any other ornithologist.
-The scientist has compiled over 900 sources in the world's most definitive book on the wood duck.
+The scientist has compiled over 900 sources in his current task of writing the world's definitive book on the wood duck.

 In 1939, Bellrose and colleague Art Hawkins began studying wood duck use of artificial nesting houses as well as natural nesting cavities.
 The wood duck houses of the day, put up years before by the U.S. Bureau of Biological Survey, were too heavy to handle.
 The "houses" were huge slabs of sawn trees, bark and all.
 A five inch hole was bored into the center of each slab.
 The whole works was hoisted into a tree with a block and tackle.